Thabet-Chaaouri/Efficient_fine_tuning/README.md

 ## Solution

--Loading in 8bit precision
+- Loading in 8bit precision
--Usinng Lora adapters to do efficient fine-tuning
+- Usinng Lora adapters to do efficient fine-tuning

 ------------------------------------------------------------